kpg-anon/4chan-Media-Gallery/README.md

 	```
 	npm start
 	```
 2. Navigate to `http://localhost:3000` in your web browser to view and interact with the media gallery.
+Search accepts multiple terms like `<term1>|<term2>`.

 | Hotkey |                 Action                 |
 |:------:|:--------------------------------------:|